 Here are the key steps to produce an explanation video:

 1. Choose a Topic in the Sweet Spot

 The first step is always to select your topic.
 It's important to teach something that you know, but what also matters (perhaps even more) is picking the right-sized topic that will fit an explainer.

 Make sure that your topic isn't simply a set of steps to reproduce a result.
-"How to Make a PB&J Sandwich" isn't an explanation video (it's a "How To"), but "The History of PB&J Sandwiches" is.
+"How to Make a Peanut Butter and Jelly Sandwich" isn't an explanation video (it's a "How To"), but "The History of Peanut Butter and Jelly Sandwiches" is.

 Pick a topic that you can comfortably cover in a maximum of few minutes to keep the viewer's interest.
 If the video goes much longer than that, it starts to blur the limit of explanation videos and becomes more of a documentary, which requires much more careful planning and execution.